b992/sub-api/docs/n8n-integration.md

 # n8n Integration Guide

-Direct integration guide for using the Substack API client in n8n workflows - no HTTP server needed!
+Direct integration guide for using the Substack API client (Enhanced Fork) in n8n workflows - no HTTP server needed!

+> **Note**: This guide uses the enhanced fork from https://github.com/b992/sub-api

 ## Why No Server Needed?